 5. Libre Baskerville

-Through various studies conducted, Libre Baskerville has resoundingly won at being named the most agreeable typeface available.
-P
+Libre Baskerville has proven to resoundingly win at being the most agreeable typeface available.
+People like the way the characters represent traditional penmanship and classic characteristics.

 This makes it a great option for long bodies of text.
 Its italic counterparts have elegant pen strokes which are great for displaying quotes at larger point sizes.